KORACAO

 6. It can have anti-diabetic effects

-For those who have type 2 diabetes, consuming dark chocolate may be beneficial.
+For those with type 2 diabetes, dark chocolate can offer surprising benefits.

-Researchers at the Institute of Food Science and Technology and Nutrition found cocoa flavanols can slow down carbohydrate digestion and absorption in the gut, improve insulin secretion, reduce inflammation and stimulate the uptake of sugar out of the blood into the muscle.
+Researchers at the Institute of Food Science and Technology and Nutrition found that cocoa flavanols help slow the digestion and absorption of carbohydrates in the gut, improve insulin secretion, reduce inflammation, and assist in moving sugar from the bloodstream into muscles.

 7. It may boost stem cells

-Stem cells are important for every factor of aging and disease.
-As you guessed, cacao has been shown to boost our stem cells.
+Remarkably, cacao has been shown to help boost our stem cells.

-At the University of California, San Francisco, researchers found that participants who received a chocolate drink made with cocoa twice a day for thirty days had twice as many stem cells in their circulation as their control group
+At the University of California, San Francisco, researchers found that participants who drank a cocoa-based chocolate beverage twice a day for 30 days had twice the number of stem cells circulating in their blood compared to the control group.

 8. It Helps You Chill Out

-Unlike caffeine, theobromine is not a nervous system stimulant, which may explain why it doesn't cause the same jittery feeling.
-Instead, theobromine is a cardiac stimulant, muscle relaxant, and a vasodilator.
+Unlike caffeine, theobromine doesn’t stimulate the nervous system, which is why it doesn’t cause that jittery feeling.
+Instead, it works as a cardiac stimulant, muscle relaxant, and vasodilator — a compound that increases blood flow and helps lower blood pressure.

 100% ceremonial grade cacao from indigenous communities in South America.
 Fair trade and of the highest quality.
 A delicious daily superfood ritual for your mind, body and soul.